emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 .. figure:: img/collaborating-4.png

 Very well.
 You went on with your work, misaligning even more with your colleague's work.
-Let's suppose that you decide the moment ha arrived for realigning, and then delivering your work to ``foobar``.
+Let's suppose that you decide the moment has arrived for realigning, and then delivering your work to ``foobar``.

 You might run ``git merge foobar/experiment`` and obtain this situation